-When you see about 50 pitch decks a week over 14 years, you see A LOT of repeat mistakes.
+When you see about 50 pitch decks a week over 15 years, you see a lot of repeat mistakes.
 And when you fix these decks, you see many successes.

 People ask me: “How many slides should the deck have?”
 Or they’re sticking to a template that forces them into something that just doesn’t work.

-Buildings are built with the same idea — a foundation, frame, walls, windows, paint, etc. But each building has it’s unique characteristics.
+Buildings are built with the same idea — a foundation, frame, walls, windows, paint, etc. But each building has its unique characteristics.
 Without a proper structure, however, your building might collapse.
-So too, your pitch!
+The same concept applies to your pitch.

 It’s All About The Story